 (As soon as the clouds come, it’ll rain)

-Comme: It portrays reason as well as outcome within a sentence.
-It’s usually placed at the start.
+Comme: It relays reason as well as outcome within a sentence.
+It’s usually placed at the beginning.

 Puisque tu es debout, lave toi les dents!
-(Since you’re up, wash your teeth!)
+(Since you’re up, brush your teeth!)

 En fait, nous avons visité le parc l’année dernière